TrampolineRTOS/trampoline/examples/thumb2/cortex-m4/STM32F4-Discovery/periodic4/readme.txt

 > make burn

 6) Debug
-6.1) Launch st-link
+6.1) Launch st-util
-In a terminal launch the server st-link
+In a terminal launch the server st-util
 6.2) Launch gdb
 In another terminal launch gdb with
 > arm-none-eabi-gdb periodic4_exe